irontitan/next/README.md

 - [ ] Add `--type` option to the `init` command in order to create `libs` and other smaller projects
 - [ ] Update this doc
 - [ ] Improve code style and make things reusable
+- [ ] Translate architecture document to english